EliteGreyIT67/Universal-Pet-Microchip-Lookup-Tool/README.md

 ## Technical Details

 - **Frontend:** HTML, Tailwind CSS, JavaScript
-- **Data:** `microchip_data.json` loaded client-side
+- **Data:** All microchip prefix data is stored as an embedded JSON object within the index.html file.
+This makes the tool a single, portable file that works offline.
 - **Dependencies:**
   - Tailwind CSS (CDN)
   - Font Awesome (CDN)
 - **Operation:** 100% client-side.
+All logic runs in the user's browser.

 ---

 ## FAQ

 **Q: What if my chip isn’t found?**
-A: The tool will suggest next steps—use AAHA lookup and check international resources.
+A: The tool will guide you to use the universal lookups and advanced help resources.
+An unknown prefix does not mean the chip is invalid.

 **Q: Can I use this offline?**
-A: Yes, by downloading the repository and opening `index.html` locally.
+A: Because all data is embedded in the index.html file, you can download the repository and open the file locally without an internet connection.

 **Q: Is owner info provided?**
-A: No, only the likely manufacturer/brand.
+A: No. For privacy and security, this tool only provides likely manufacturer/brand information.

 **Q: Is my data private?**
-A: All lookups are processed locally; nothing is sent to a server.
+A: Yes.
+All lookups are processed locally in your browser; nothing is sent to a server.

 ---